Skip to content

 This shaver is a much stouter and shorter shaver unit than many others; however, a firm grip is available with the rubberized sides and underneath section.

-The Philips has all the basics needed to be a decent rotary shaver and more.
+The shaver has all the basics needed to be a decent rotary shaver and more, without much mention of the technical jargon and shaving abilities.

-After using the likes of a Panasonic Arc 5, Braun Series 9, or Philips S9000 Prestige it’s hard to imagine getting a very good shave and much performance to shout about when using a much cheaper razor.
+After using the likes of a Panasonic Arc 5, Braun Series 9, and Philips S9000 Prestige, it’s hard to imagine getting a very good shave and having much performance to shout about when using a much cheaper razor.

 shaving with the Philips S3233 shaver

-Some irritation was caused by this shaver when shaving daily.
-This means sensitive skin type men may not find this the best suited shaver.
+Some irritation was caused by this shaver when shaving daily consecutively after the third day (that’s the norm for me, though).
+This means that men with sensitive skin issues may not find this the best-suited shaver when shaving too frequently.

 This is a great rotary shaver option for guys with normal to tough skin who do not need the highest-performance shaver with all the technology that these higher-priced razors come with.
 Sensitive skin-type gents may have to look elsewhere and even spend a little more cash.

-7. Braun Series 5 (EasyClean) – Best Lowest Price Foil Shaver
+7. Braun Series 5 (EasyClean) – Best Affordable Foil Shaver

 Rotary Shaver